 - Renewal campaigns.
 Renewal drip campaigns are not only a convenient way to remind customers when it’s time to renew their contracts, but it’s also an unobtrusive way to do it.

 - Exclusive content campaigns.
 These types of campaigns allow marketers to entice customers by offering them content that they can’t get elsewhere through in-depth e-books and webinars that are for their eyes only or through engaging contests that offer exciting prices.

 The possibilities are virtually endless!

 EMAIL DRIP PROGRAMS FOR EMPLOYEES

 Drip programs can also equip a company’s own employees with the knowledge that they need to succeed, thereby enabling sales teams to become marketing automation experts.
-Provide team members with educational content that empowers them to perform their jobs even better to achieve this.
+Provide team contacts with educational content that empowers them to perform their jobs even better to achieve this.

 One of the most advantageous aspects about internal drip programs is that marketers probably already have the majority of the content that they need to get started.
 All they’ll have to do is regurgitate that information in a more digestible form.
 For instance, they can create a “Tip of the Week” drip email by getting information from the company training manual as well as excerpts from the company blog.
 Marketers can even go a step further to include content from competitors in order to give sales and marketing teams a deeper insight into competitors’ landscapes.